-Auth Florence cluster box units (CBU mailboxes) replaced the NDCBU (neighborhood delivery collection box units) that had pioneered the convenience of centralized mail delivery to neighborhoods and businesses.
+Auth Florence cluster box units (CBU mailboxes) replaced the NDCBU (neighborhood delivery collection box units) that pioneered the convenience of centralized mail delivery to neighborhoods and businesses.

 - Sloped mailbox roof with front drip edge

-- High security cluster mailbox construction
+- High-security cluster mailbox construction

 - Protective powder coat finish